KarelZe/edu/adv_ml/01_self_test.md

     - We soften what we mean by separates through the introduction of support vectors.
     - We enrich and enlarge the feature space so that separation is possible.
 This means the feature space get's transformed.
 - F: *What does a Maximal Margin Classifier maximize for?*
+- F: *How do a Maximal Margin Classifier, SVMs and Logistic Regression relate?*
 - F: *What is the purpose of the support vectors $$\epsilon$$?
 - F: *Explain what is referred to as *feature expansion*?
 - F: *Name and define kernels that can be used with SVMs.*